-How to Flea Bomb With Indoor Cats – 7 Tips and Tricks
+How to Flea Bomb With Indoor Cats: 7 Tips & Tricks

 Flea infestations can quickly get out of hand and feel overwhelming, even with the most responsible cat owners.
 There are several things you can do to fight against fleas in your home, but when a situation worsens, you might have to use a flea bomb.

-A flea bomb can be unsafe for both humans and indoor cats because they contain dangerous pesticides that can be harmful when inhaled.
+A flea bomb can be unsafe for humans and indoor cats because it contains dangerous pesticides that can be harmful when inhaled.
 So, it’s often used as a last resort.
 If you’ve been fighting an uphill battle against a stubborn flea infestation, here are some helpful tips and tricks that you can use to make sure that your first attempt is a success.

 1. Get Veterinary Advice First

-Since flea bombs can be dangerous, consult with your veterinarian to see if there aren’t any other alternatives you can try before resorting to a flea bomb.
-Make sure to try other safer methods such as using carpet cleaning treatments that specifically kill fleas.
+Since flea bombs can be dangerous, consult your veterinarian to see if there are any other alternatives you can try before resorting to a flea bomb.
+Make sure to try other safer methods, such as using carpet cleaning treatments that specifically kill fleas.

 If the recommended next step is to use a flea bomb, make sure to ask your veterinarian for recommended brands.
 It takes a lot of work to clean up after a flea bomb, so you’ll want to do your best to get it right on your first try.